 - Within that 30m, compulsory no-spray zones of 6, 12 or 18m will also apply, depending on crop

 - A list of accredited low drift equipment can be found at www.pesticides.gov.uk

 How do I know which scheme applies?

-Many product labels still show the older LERAP categories, but newly approved chemicals (including those that have been re-registered) could have either the LERAP, interim or DRT scheme on the label.
+Many product labels still show the older LERAP categories, but more recently authorised products (including those that have been re-registered) could have either the LERAP, interim or DRT scheme on the label.